 Good afternoon.
 I have been reaching out in emails and on your social media, and many other moms, dads, and advocates have also been reaching out to you to talk to you about the need for Cody’s Law to be passed in Florida.
 Some of you have heard us speak at the Legislative Delegation meetings across the state.

-I am Cody's mom, and you might see, if you looked at the information sent to you, that Cody is severely vaccine injured after his Covid-19 vaccines.
+I am Cody's mom, and I wrote Cody's Law.
+If you look at the information sent, you will see that Cody is severely vaccine-injured after his Covid-19 vaccines, and he is fighting for his life.

 I suspect many of the Florida Senators have not seen this information.
 As such, I am providing it here and urging Florida Senators to sponsor Cody’s Law from the “Senate side,” as no Florida senator has signed on yet, and we have one week from today to make that happen before Cody’s Law is “dead in the water.”